agl-alexglopez/agl-alexglopez.github.io/_posts/2025-08-04-rosetta-stones-and-mazes-advanced-design.md

 - We can play the building and solving in reverse.
 - We can easily remember which solver threads were on any square at any point in time.
 This gives insight into how the locking code and threading library scheduled threads.
 - We can step through the algorithms one `Delta` at a time, freely toggling forward and backward at will.
-- We can render maze changes as quickly or as slowly as we wish, separate from the frame rate of our terminal.
+- We can render maze changes as quickly or as slowly as we wish.

 Our next task is to figure out the render loop.